Aishwarya-Portfolio/AWSDevOpsProject/README.md

 # AWSDevOpsProject
-Deployement of Nginx webpage in EC2 instance using AWS DevOps.
+Deployment of Nginx webpage in EC2 instance using AWS DevOps.

 #### **Tools Used -->**
 1. Source Code Repository - Code Commit